Joseph Horsfall Johnson: Ordained ministry

+Episcopacy

-Joseph Horsfall Johnson (7 June 1847- 16 May 1928) was the first Bishop of Los Angeles in The Episcopal Church.
+On December 3, 1895 Johnson was elected as the first Bishop of Los Angeles and was consecrated on February 24, 1896 by Bishop Thomas Frederick Davies of Michigan.
 He founded The Bishop's School in La Jolla, California and served on the Pomona College board of trustees.
 The Bishop Johnson College of Nursing at Good Samaritan Hospital was named for him.
 He was the father of architect Reginald Davis Johnson.